Glossary of Publishing Terms

 This refers to opportunities for one-on-one discussions with publishing professionals.

-1. With traditional publishers, authors in most cases, will have some contact (face-to-face or otherwise) with someone from the house.
+1. With traditional publishers, authors usually will have some contact (face-to-face or otherwise) with someone from the house.

-2. With many self-publishing companies, authors may never contact with anyone other than the sales rep (if that).
+2. With many self-publishing companies, authors may never have face-to-face contact with anyone other than the sales rep (if that).

 GALLEYS